robotology/natural-speech/icubrec/README.md

 vocabulary and compute the word network.
 For WSJ and CHiME4 datasets, the script `build_lm_wsj.sh` can be used for that purpose.

-## Credits and License
+## License

-The starting point of most of the scripts provided here is the [HTK Wall Street Journal Training Recipe](http://www.keithv.com/software/htk/) written by Keith Vertanen.
-His code is released under the new BSD licence, except for the file `tree_ques.hed` which he didn't write (even though no mention of its origin is made).
-This is compatible with the GPLv3 license we use here.
+The code is released under GPLv3 license.